commentors-net/Expense-data-automation/README.md

    uvicorn main:app --reload
    ```

    Backend API will be available at `http://localhost:8000`
    API documentation at `http://localhost:8000/docs`

+   **Note:** In development mode, all data is stored in a local `expenses.db` SQLite file.

 ### Frontend Setup